 Three vaccines are approved to protect people from the high-risk HPV strains that cause the most cancers.
 Two of these vaccines are approved for use in all males and females while one is approved only for females.

 All male and female children in the US under 26 are recommended to receive the HPV vaccine.
 Routine vaccination is recommended at the ages of 11 or 12 during their pre-teen check-up, but the vaccination series can begin as young as 9.

-In the UK, all female children are recommended to receive the vaccine at 12 and 13.
+In the UK, all male and female children are offered the vaccine at 12 and 13.
 Please see our Vaccination page to learn more about these vaccines and how they are effective in the fight against cancer.